 - When you want to add some color or design to your table all you need to do is purchase a set of dishes that’s half of what you need.
 Meaning if you’re hosting 8 people you would only need to buy enough for 4 people.

 - The trick is to mix and match the layers of each place setting, alternating the colors.

-- For my table I bought this 16-piece dinnerware set in Aqua.
+- To show how this works I bought a blue dinnerware set.
+It’s enough for 4 guests.
 The color is so pretty and the shape of the bowls and mugs matches my white set perfectly.
-By alternating the aqua blue plates and bowls with the white, now I have 8 place settings instead of 4!
-AND your table is still perfectly coordinated!
+By alternating the blue plates and bowls with the white plates and bowls, I now have 8 place settings instead of 4!
+AND the table is still perfectly coordinated!